OBTAINING and USING the SMALL LOTS of SEED PERMIT

 > Packaging strong enough to survive shipping, postal machine handling, and opening/resealing

-> Green & yellow shipping label pasted on outside of the envelope.
+> Green & yellow shipping label taped on outside of the envelope.
 Return address should be in upper left corner.

 Tips for Exporters: